srlabs/blue-merle/README.md

 ### MAC address log wiping

-Connecting devices' MAC addresses are stored within the Mudi router at `/tmp/tertf(_bak)` and `/etc/tertf(_bak)`.
-The MAC address log wiper first symbolically links the gl_tertf file responsible for the gltertf process, which reads and writes MAC addresses to the above-mentioned directories.
-It then kills the gltertf process if active, checks if either directory contains any data, and uses shred to delete any data if found.

-The MAC address log wiper is run on boot, ensuring that the Mudi device's initial MAC read/write functionality is disrupted each time the device is started.
+Connecting devices' MAC addresses are stored persistently within the Mudi router at `/etc/oui-tertf`.
+On boot, *blue-merle* deletes (using `shred`) the client database, then mounts a `tmpfs` filesystem at this location and restarts the services that manage the client database.
+This ensures the client database is only retained in RAM and not on disk while retaining the web UI functionality.

+### MAC Address Randomization

+*Blue-merle* sets a randomized MAC address for the WAN interface.
+If you use the device in repeater mode to connect to another WiFI AP, the Mudi's MAC address will change after every boot.
+This might interfere with MAC filtering if enabled on the upstream WiFi AP.

 ## Acknowledgement: blue merle

 The Mudi device shares a name with a Hungarian dog breed typically used to guard and herd flocks of livestock.
 Mudi dogs are agile, fast-learners and extremely friendly.